Logo Maker Wix vs. Canva vs. Mojomox

 In this article, we’ll go over what modern logos are, how to brainstorm modern logo design ideas, how to design a logo using one of the popular logo makers, such as the Canva and Wix logo maker, pricing for these online apps, and how to tie everything together into cohesive branding—the baseline for building a successful business.

-A logo is frequently mentioned as the most important visual, outward-facing element of a brand’s identity.
+A logo is often considered the most important visual, outward-facing element of a brand’s identity.

-A brand’s identity itself is the picture that a customer has in mind when thinking of the brand: What does it sound like?
+Now what is “brand identity”?
+Brand identity is the picture that a customer has in mind when thinking of the brand: What does it sound like?
 What does it look like?
 What does it make me feel like?
 If a brand were a person, what things come to mind first?
 Does the person have red hair or does she always wear the color black?
 Does she talk fast?
 Is he friendly or is he loud?

-Shapes, colors, tone are all identifiers that make a person or a brand unique.
+Shapes, colors, and tone of voice are all identifiers that make a person or a brand unique.
 There’s limited space in people’s minds—memories distilled into their most unique elements.